 Traps Take Over on Lateral Raises

-Shrug down (depress shoulders) before raising.
-Lead with elbows, not hands.
-Lean slightly forward.
-Use lighter weight with strict form.
-Stop before traps take over.
+Depress your shoulders (shrug down) before raising.
+Lead with elbows rather than hands and lean slightly forward.
+Use lighter weight with strict form and stop the rep before your traps take over.

 Forearms Burn Before Biceps